sujanshresthanet/C-PP-Programming-Examples/temperature-converter-01/README.md

     cout << "Goodbye!" << endl;
     return 0;
     }

 ### Step 2: Compile the Code

-To compile the program, open your terminal or command prompt, navigate to the directory where the **TemperatureConverter.cpp** file is located, and run the following command:
+To compile the program, open your terminal or command prompt, navigate to the directory where the **temperature-converter.cpp** file is located, and run the following command:

-g++ -o TemperatureConverter TemperatureConverter.cpp
+g++ -o temperature-converter temperature-converter.cpp

-This will create an executable file named **TemperatureConverter** in the same directory.
+This will create an executable file named **temperature-converter** in the same directory.

 ### Step 3: Run the Program

 After compiling the code, you can run the program by executing the following command in the terminal or command prompt:

-./TemperatureConverter
+./temperature-converter

 On Windows, you can run the program by typing:

-TemperatureConverter.exe
+temperature-converter.exe

 ### Step 4: Interact with the Program